trufflesuite/truffle/how-to-use.md

 ```
 The folder on your local machine should include these files: default.toml, log.yaml, throttling.toml
 The blockchain data will also save to your local folder.

+If you start conflux with your own config and want to use it with cfxtruffle, you need manual prepare several account with balance.
+1. `conflux rpc account rpc new`
+2. transfer CFX to your new accounts
+3. `conflux rpc account rpc unlock --address your-new-address`
+Then you can go with cfxtruffle.

 #### Direct run a rust client